- If you don't want to lose vital information you hold, you need to fix the corrupted card reader.

 - Card reader is not recognized by the PC or phone

 - Windows explorer does not respond when you try to open the SD card folder

 - You get a popup message saying “SD card is not formatted, do you want to format it now?’’

 - Unknown files appear in the card reader, etc

-On the other hand, Windows Report team has listed and comprehensively explained the various methods which will enable you repair your corrupted card reader.
+On the other hand, the Windows Report team has listed and comprehensively explained the various methods which will enable you to repair your corrupted card reader.